The PERT Method – Program Evaluation and Review Technique Example & Definition

 - Most Likely Estimate: The most possible time (probable duration) required to complete the task.

-Expected time is calculated by the help of the formula below
+Expected time is calculated with the help of the PERT Analysis formula below

 Expected time = ( Optimistic + 4 x Most likely + Pessimistic) / 6

 Track the following steps while creating a PERT Chart;